PHOENIX RISING - Book 1: Orphans and Oracles

 Eventually, he didn’t know how much later, his legs functioned enough to take him to the top of the stairs.
 There hadn’t been any sounds for some time, although whether this time could be counted in minutes or dozens of minutes he couldn’t honestly say.
 He didn’t even try to pretend to himself that this silence might be a positive sign.

 His legs were trembling so hard that he had to grip tightly onto the bannister just to get down the stairs.
 Finally, he stumbled into the sitting room.
-The sight of the bloodied, unmoving bodies was a confirmation, rather than a shock.
+The sight of the bloodied, unmoving pair was a confirmation, rather than a shock.

 Numbly, he forced himself to focus on what was in front of him.
-His dad was closer to the door, fallen next to coffee table.
+His dad was nearer to the door, fallen next to the coffee table.
 There was blood on his front, but also on his head, his hair horribly and untidily matted.
 Part of Karlos instinctively itched to smooth it out, but a bigger part of him had no desire to go so much as a step closer.
 His eyes alone moved to the coffee table and the matching bloodstain it sported.
 That explained one of his dad’s injuries, at least.
 He took in the two cups of coffee on the table, barely touched, still lightly steaming.
 The image seemed so unreal somehow.
 Abnormal and normal.
 Disquieting and comforting.

 It was then that the scruffy-looking man appeared in the doorway between the kitchen and sitting room.

 For a moment they just stared at each other, the scruffy man’s eyes first widening then narrowing to slits.
 “You—” he growled.

 Then, finally, Karlos found his legs and speed.
 He turned and raced out of the front door, out into the little suburban street, screaming for help.
 When it came to saving himself, he had no hesitation.